 NYC World's Fair in 1964

 Since I turned 60 a year ago, I've been hoping to visit some kind of fair.
 I figured that would be the ultimate way to celebrate one of my best 6-year-old memories.
-My family only lived in New York one year, but it was a good one!
-I was 6 and my family lived in Staten Island.
+My family only lived in New York one year, but it happened to be the year when the World's Fair opened.

+We lived in Staten Island, but we still felt a part of the excitement in Manhattan.
 The Verrazano-Narrows Bridge was being built that year, so my father had to take the ferry to work.
 I loved it when our family of 6 took the ferry to Manhattan.
-I remember viewing the construction of the fair's iconic Unisphere, eager for the fair to open. memories of the World's Fair are wonderful and dream-like!
+I remember viewing the construction of the fair's iconic Unisphere, eager for the fair to open.
+My memories of the World's Fair are wonderful and dream-like!

 Spheres to Dinosaurs

-I found old scrapbook photos.
-Even though they were blurry, they brought back giddy memories and made me crave a little fair time.
-But even if I'd found a fair enjoy, there would be no Unisphere or dinosaurs... no General Motors Futurama or Pieta.
+I found old scrapbook photos, taken by my sister.
+Even though these photos were blurry, they brought back giddy memories and made me crave a little fair time.
+Even if I'd found a fair to enjoy, there would have been no Unisphere, or dinosaurs... no General Motors Futurama, or Pieta.

 The Houston Zoo Carousel!